Sanitary manhole: Uplifted manholes

 Many manholes may appeared to be uplifted from the ground after an earthquake.
 This damages sewer infrastructure, creates road obstacles, and prolongs a disaster recovery process.
 There are two causes of uplifted manholes.

 The first cause is soil liquefaction.
-Saturated loose soils can loses strength and stiffness in response to an applied stress such as shaking during an earthquake.
+Saturated loose soils can lose strength and stiffness in response to an applied stress such as shaking during an earthquake.
 The soils cannot drain pore water fast enough in a repeated compression causing the pore water pressure to be accumulated to a high pressure.
 This causes the soils to lose their stress and become muddy.
 Any objects with apparent weights of less than of those of the ground's muddy water will float up.
 Manholes, which are sealed hollowed objects with lower apparent weights, will be forced to push upward after a soil liquefaction.
 A solution to prevent manholes to be uplifted is to create drain plugs throughout a manhole wall.
 The plugs have screens to prevent dirts but allow water to drain through.
 The pressure-sensitive plugs are calibrated to hold water up to a certain pressure level which is higher than normal ground water pressure.
 Once the pore water pressure is increased to higher than that level due to an earthquake, the plugs will be released into the manhole and the water from the surrounding soils can be drained into the manhole, preventing soil liquefaction.

 The second cause is broken seals at the manhole joints due shifting of the ground causing an inflow of the sediments surrounding the manholes to enter through the joints.
 This results in sunken roads and the sediments fill up manholes and sewers.
 This is not an uplift of a manhole but rather a subsidence of an area next to a manhole.
 A solution to this to have a flexible and watertight sheet attached over each joint on the inside wall of the manhole.
 When the ground is shifted, the sheets can still provide sealed barriers at the shifted joints, preventing inflow of the sediments.